|

 fat vegetable soup like tomato and a simple green salad fills part of

-assortment of low fat salad dressings for the salad.
+assortment of low fat salad dressings to keep your greens healthy.

 Set out a